 Brief summary of the progress:

-- Criminalization costs – simple assessment conducted by EHRA members to compare state spending on the criminalization of the drug possession in CEECA countries, versus support of person, who uses drugs with social and health care services in freedom.
+- The Criminalization costs tool was developed to compare state spending on the criminalization of the drug possession in CEECA countries, versus support of person, who use drugs with social and health care services in freedom.

-Experts of community of People who use drugs have used the international meetings to get more knowledge on how they can be involved more effectively in current change of drug policy systems.
-Thanks to the International Harm reduction Consortium members’ support and strong position of community national leaders, the project team was effectively involved in international drug policy debates, also made new contacts with UN, multilateral donors and officials, who make decision or influence decision makers.
+- CND 2018.
+Experts of PWUD community have used the international meetings to get more knowledge on how they can be involved more effectively in current change of drug policy systems.
+Close cooperation with partners from the International Harm reduction Consortium, the project team was effectively involved in international drug policy debates, made new contacts from UN, multilateral donors and other policy and decision-making agencies.

-EHRA, together with national organizations led by people who use drugs / OST patients, have provided descriptions of situations in 5 EECA countries to show how granting the maximum level of authority to law enforcement agencies in terms of influencing harm reduction programs, such as social or medical services, can negatively affect lives of people who use drugs.
-Unfortunately, no cases were included in HIV & Law 2018 report.
-That is also the result to understand that HIV agenda is not ready to include decriminalization of drug use and possession as the main task for ending HIV among people who use drugs.
+- EHRA, together with national organizations led by people who use drugs / OST patients, have provided descriptions of situations in 5 EECA countries to show how granting the maximum level of authority to law enforcement agencies in terms of influencing harm reduction programs, such as social or medical services, can negatively affect lives of people who use drugs.

 The goal of the project is to build the capacity of community-based organizations of key populations, foster exchange and partnership between different ISP groups in budget advocacy and HIV resource accountability, help them advocate for national and municipal budgets resources to be allocated to continuum of HIV care for all ISP in EECA.
 The tools and experience developed within this project will be applicable to the entire EECA region.